Child and Teen Tobacco Use

 - Gum disease and tooth loss

 - Chronic lung diseases, like emphysema and bronchitis, which limit exercise and activity

 - Hearing loss

-Each day, more than 3,500 people under the age of 18 try their first cigarette and another 1,100 become regular, daily smokers.
+Each day, nearly 4,000 kids under the age of 18 try their first cigarette and another 1,000 become regular, daily smokers.
 About one third of these kids will die prematurely from a smoking-related disease.